 Often after a tiring climb up a 1000’ ski run or a technical climbing route, the last thing we think about is what is under our feet and often the easiest thing to do is find the softest places to step and the path of least resistance.
 For fragile alpine flowers and vegetation, this can be a death sentence.

-As a conservationist and former caretaker, I have spent countless hours talking with folks about the effects of trampling and leaving the durability of a trail or the snowpack.
-A common response is, “the plants have survived the harshest weather conditions on the planet, I don’t think stepping on them is any worse.”
-I wish this was true, but it is not.
+A common response to mentioning vegetation trampling is, “the plants have survived the harshest weather conditions on the planet, I don’t think stepping on them is any worse.”
+Unfortunately, this is not true.
 Alpine vegetation, including a handful of plants that grow nowhere else in the world, has done an incredible job at adapting to the harshest winter environment on the planet over thousands of years.
 These adaptations allow even the smallest flowering plants to survive through hurricane-force winds, deep snowpacks, sub-zero temperatures, and all types of precipitation.
 Unfortunately, these plants have not had thousands of years to adapt to the patterns and impact of backcountry skiers and off-trail wanderers and even a couple bootprints can be catastrophic for these fragile species.